The Books

 Identity comes first.
 The Trusted Advisor is the place to begin.

 The Trusted Advisor builds the identity foundation.
-The Bridge builds your market presence on top of it.
+Build the Bridge builds your market presence on top of it.
 Together they form a complete system for practice growth built on standing, not selling.

 Questions about this book